 “Unfortunately, his [Ted’s] capacity for empathy was eroded by his strong sense of personal injury and disappointment; his hope for the world was shattered by an apocalyptic vision.
 Beholding this threat through the distorting lens of his own illness, his sense of integrity became tragically twisted,” David mused on his brother’s internal troubles.

 David also recalled an experience that could have fueled Ted’s feelings of isolation.
-At just 9-months-old, Ted had a rash which covered his body and required that doctors quarantine him from his parents.
+At just 9-months-old, Ted had a rash that covered his body and required that doctors quarantine him from his parents.
 Ted could only be seen every other day — and then only for a few hours.
 Perhaps this marked the beginning of Ted’s abandonment issues.

 Despite Ted’s murderous ways, David Kaczynski says he will always love his brother.
 Indeed, he is the only person who can truly understand the inner torment that Ted Kaczynski suffered.